 Can dogs eat pineapple?

-Unlike the other citrus fruits on this list, fresh pineapple is very safe for dogs to consume.
+Unlike the other human foods on this list, fresh pineapple is very safe for dogs to consume.
 The fruit is a natural anti-inflammatory, full of vitamin C and dietary fiber.

 Along with being a great healthy treat, it can also help stop your dog from eating its poop.
 Check out this post on Why Do Dogs Eat Poop And How To Stop It to find out more.